 A big attraction in Kandy is this sacred Buddhist Temple that supposedly houses a tooth of Buddha.
 This is one of the most scared places in Sri Lanka for Buddhists.
 The temple is housed near the former Royal Palace of the Kandyan Royalty.
 The hours to visit are limited and this was another unfortunate thing we could not see due weather and timing.
 Do note of course that you can not see the actual tooth just the container in which it is held.

 These were originally the gardens for royalty and are supposed to be quite lovely.
 As with a lot of things on our trip the weather was not conducive to visiting these grounds but I would have loved to have seen them.

-The performance is a good rest from a day of travel or walking around.
+This performance is a good rest from a day of travel or walking around.
 While it is a show definitely for tourists but the performers and staff seem to enjoy it all and it was entertaining to watch.
+They go through a program of traditional Kandyan dances ending with a whole show with fire out in the back.
 Come early for better seats and drink a Lion Beer while you wait.
-Do not that the venue is not in Kandy center so you will have to arrange transport to it (a Tuk Tuk should do!)
+Do note that the venue is not in Kandy center so you will have to arrange transport to it (a Tuk Tuk should do!).

 Recommended Accommodation Meili Lanka City Hotel